Quick Summary

 - Program Manager opportunities ($100-140K)

 CAPM gets your foot in the door.
 Then you build experience for the PMP later.

-This progression makes sense both financially and professionally – you’re not trying to skip steps that actually matter for career development.
+This progression makes sense both financially and professionally – don’t try to skip steps that actually matter for career development.

 - 150 questions in 3 hours